I’ve recently spent two weeks in Nepal where I volunteered with Go Kiwi Go in the lakeside city of Pokhara.

 Pokhara is about 200km from Kathmandu so you have a few choices for getting there.

 You need to remember the roads are not like Western roads, so while we might drive that distance in a couple of hours, a road trip from Kathmandu to Pokhara will take around six hours.
-It’ll be rough and unless you are on an extremely tight budget, don’t do it!
+You can take a local or a tourist bus, but it’ll be rough so unless you are on an extremely tight budget, don’t do it!
+But if you do plan to take the bus ($8 to $20) this post tells you how to take the bus from KTM to Pokhara.

 I flew from Kathmandu on the regular 30-minute flight to Pokhara, which is a tourist hub for those looking to hike in the Annapurna mountains.